gchq/sleeper/docs/usage/bulk-import.md

 Bulk importing data into a Sleeper table means importing data by using Apache Spark to run a MapReduce-like job to take a batch of data then partition, sort and write it out so that the resulting files can be added into a Sleeper table.
-The advantage of bulk import over the standard ingest process described above is that it reduces the number of writes to S3.
+One advantage of bulk import over the [standard ingest process](standard-ingest.md) is that it reduces the number of writes to S3.

 For example, suppose there are currently 100 leaf partitions for a table, and suppose that we have 1000 files of data to ingest.
 With the standard approach, if we create one ingest job per file and send it to the SQS queue,